 |Extracranial bones||Mandible, hyoid bone, auditory ossicles (malleus, incus, stapes)|

 Continue your learning

-Now that you're familiar with the general organization of the skull, you can continue your learning path by approaching the skull from the inferior and anterior views.
+Now that you're familiar with the general organization of the skull, you can continue your learning by exploring the main muscles and arteries of the head and neck.